mouseplace/mh-item-links/README.md

 # mh-item-links

-Userscript to add links to the MouseHunt wiki, MHCT looter, MHDB, and Markethunt for items for [MouseHunt](https://mousehuntgame.com).
+A Userscript for [MouseHunt](https://mousehuntgame.com) to add links to the MouseHunt wiki, MHCT looter, MHDB, and Markethunt to items.